The Best Tax Planning Strategies for Individuals in 2026

 4. Optimize Investment Taxation

-Investment decisions should incorporate tax considerations.
-Assets held longer than one year generally qualify for preferential long-term capital gains rates, while short-term gains are taxed at ordinary income rates.
-Holding periods can significantly influence after-tax returns.
+Investments held longer than one year usually qualify for lower long-term capital gains tax rates.
+Selling too quickly may result in short-term gains, which are taxed at higher ordinary income rates.
+Simply holding investments longer can improve your after-tax returns.

 5. Maximize Available Credits